-Medical Care Insurance - Worksheet 1 - Self Employed Persons medical date insufance - Worksheet 1 - Self Employed Fersons 1.
-Amount you paid for medical care insurance in 2021 while you were self-employed 1 2.
+Medical Care Insurance - Worksheet 1 - Self Employed Persons 1.
+Amount you paid for medical care insurance in 2023 while you were self-employed 1 2.
 Self-employed health insurance deduction from line 17 of federal Schedule 1 (Form 1040) 3.
-Amount of medical care insurance deducted on federal Schedule C or F for employee spouse Amount of premium tax credit allowed on your 2021 federal return from line 9 of federal Schedule 3 (Form 1040) 5.
+Amount of medical care insurance deducted on federal Schedule C or F for employee spouse 4.
+Amount of premium tax credit allowed on your 2023 federal return from line 9 of federal Schedule 3 (Form 1040) 5.
 Add lines 2, 3, and 4 5 6.
 Subtract line 5 from line 1 6 7.
 Amount of advance premium tax credit you were required to repay from line 2 of federal Schedule 2 (Form 1040) 7 8.
 Add lines 6 and 7 8 9.
-Fill in the amount from line 3 of Form 1 less the amount on line 51 of Schedule SB without considering the subtraction for medical care insurance.
+Fill in the amount from line 5 of Form 1 less the amount on line 50 of Schedule SB without considering the subtraction for medical care insurance.
 If zero or less, enter 0 (zero) 9 10.
 Fill in the smaller of line 8 or 9 here and on line 6.
 This is your subtraction for medical care insurance 10 Do not include any amounts deducted for long-term care insurance.